Smoke Fairies: 2022-present: Singles, Carried In Sound, Wild Winter (re-release)

 On 4 November 2022, the band released a compilation album Singles, reaching #2 in the Official Independent Album Breakers Chart.
 The collection of 18 official singles was released on Year Seven Records and available as a double-LP and CD, with signed, limited edition variants.
 The release was followed by a one-night-only performance of the entire album at Omeara, London, on 7 November 2022.

 The band's sixth studio album, Carried in Sound, was released on 17 November 2023 and reached #3 in the Official Independent Album Breakers Chart.
 The record was self-recorded and self-released on the band's Year Seven label, available in blue or orange vinyl and CD versions.
 In the run-up to the release, the band shared several stripped-back performances and works in progress, and discussed their inspirations on social media and their Patreon site.
 A music video to accompany the first single, "Vanishing Line" was announced in September 2023, filmed in the Essex countryside.

 To promote Carried In Sound, the band, together with multi-instrumentalists Neil Walsh (Viola) and Rob Wilks (Drums), embarked on a five-date sell-out tour across the UK.
 In addition, the band performed several in-store record signing gigs.

 On 13 December 2024, to mark the 10th anniversary of their album Wild Winter, the band re-released the record with revised artwork, together with a re-brewing of its Wild Winter beer, available on a two-night tour in Hastings and London.

+In early 2025, Smoke Fairies supported New Zealand band, The Veils, for six nights of their European tour.
+In August 2025, the duo played a set at the Compton Festival in Sussex and in October of the same year provided a musical introduction to the Wordsworth lecture at the British Library in London.

+In September 2026, Public Service Broadcasting invited Smoke Fairies to perform "Valentina" as part of the 10th Anniversary celebration of their album The Race For Space, at Alexandra Palace in London.